MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-the-communication-between-a-backend-app-and-otoroshi.md

 // app.use(OtoroshiMiddleware());
 ```

 Try to call again your service.
-This time, Otoroshi breaks the return response from your downstream service, and returns.
+This time, Otoroshi breaks the return response from your backend service, and returns.

 ```sh
 Downstream microservice does not seems to be secured.
 Cancelling request !